*MAY CONTAIN SPOILERS*

 The Dark Phoenix story was previously adapted in The Last Stand which was released in 2006 and directed by Brett Ratner.
 It was negatively received by critics and audiences which is why Simon Kinberg, who makes his directorial debut with Dark Phoenix after co-writing several films in the X-Men franchise, wanted to remake it.
 While I don't think The Last Stand is a bad film, I do think that Dark Phoenix is an improvement.

 Kinberg is known for writing The Last Stand, Days Of Future Past and Apocalypse, which makes him the ideal choice to direct Dark Phoenix which he also wrote.
 Those expecting a film among the lines of something like Avengers: Endgame will be disappointed as both films are completely different, in terms of tone and story.
-For his directorial debut, I think that Kinberg has done a good job and has created a film that will be appreciated more by fans of X-Men
+For his directorial debut, I think that Kinberg has done a good job and has created a film that will be appreciated more by fans of X-Men.

 We're only six months into 2019 and we've already had our fair share of superhero films, including Dark Phoenix, Endgame, Captain Marvel and Shazam!.
 Because of this, I think audiences are suffering from 'superhero fatigue'.
 It's hard for superhero films to be unpredictable as they feature several cliches and the same narrative, which focuses on the superheroes trying to defeat the villain.
 This is one of Dark Phoenix's problems.
 Those who have seen several superhero films will not be surprised by certain outcomes.

 I've always found previous superhero films to be lacking in tension because it was obvious that everyone was going to survive, due to the protagonist saving the day.
 Fortunately, I didn't think that this was the case for Dark Phoenix.
 Due to Jean's inability to control her powers, a main character is killed early on.
 Following this death, the X-Men are left broken and unsure of what to do.
 In my opinion, I think that this is the most dramatic X-Men film since Days of Future Past.
 The early X-Men films were hard to take seriously which made them more entertaining to watch.
-However, I think that the serious tone works for Dark Phoenix
+However, I think that the serious tone works for Dark Phoenix.

 Most of the cast from Apocalypse, including James McAvoy as Charles Xavier, Michael Fassbender as Erik Lehnsherr and Lawrence as Raven, return and, while their performances are far from Oscar-worthy, they each deliver solid portrayals of their characters.
 The most impressive is Turner who successfully captures Jean's struggles with her powers.
 In order to deliver an effective portrayal of Jean, Turner studied dissociative identity disorder and schizophrenia for the role, particularly for scenes where she has to change from the vulnerable Jean to the confident Phoenix.